zambien/terraform-provider-apigee/README.md

 ## Issues

-Right now if you rev your proxy bundle and apply your deployment will not update automatically if you reference that proxy rev as in the example above.
+Right now if you rev your proxy bundle and apply your deployment will not update automatically if you reference that proxy rev as in the example above so you will need to apply twice for the deployment to occur.

 I'm looking into why that happens.